MariamGhanim/MariamGhanim/README.md

 * Computer Science student with experience in data analysis and machine learning 💻📊🤖
 * Skilled in Python and libraries like pandas, NumPy, scikit-learn, matplotlib, and Streamlit 🐍
 * Strong in machine learning basics, data cleaning, and model testing
-* Quick learner, good at problem-solving, and works well with others
+* Quick learner, good at problem solving, and works well with others
 * Currently learning about natural language processing, like text classification and extracting key information

 ## Skills